 Next, this feature-rich plugin has an option for you to select which specific WordPress theme you want to use in the safe mode.
 Also, specify the plugins you want to keep activated in safe mode.
 Lastly, specify the IP address that will view your site in Safe Mode.

 Once done with all the edits, hit the “Save Settings” button to save all the custom settings you just created.

 Step 3: Enable Safe Mode

 Above the safe mode settings, you will see the option for where you want to enable the safe mode in WordPress.
-You can enable safe mode in WordPress just for you or for the whole site by clicking on the respective button.
+You can enable safe mode in WordPress just for you or the whole site by clicking on the respective button.

 When you click on “Enable Safe Mode (Only Me)”, then the safe mode will be enabled only for you and other visitors of your WordPress website will be able to access the website just like normal.
 And when you click on “Enable Safe Mode (Site)” then the whole site will be in safe mode, which means, the themes and plugins you set for the safe mode will be shown to you and your site’s visitors.

 And that’s it for this blog.
 We hope you liked reading the blog and that it might have helped you enable the safe mode in WordPress.
 The plugins and themes are mostly the reasons for WordPress errors and problems, but not all.
-If your site crash due to a database crash or something similar, then Safe Mode won’t be able to do anything about that.
+If your site crashes due to a database crash or something similar, then Safe Mode won’t be able to do anything about that.

-Debugging and troubles-shooting can be a time-consuming process.
+Debugging and troubleshooting can be a time-consuming process.
 So, if you need any assistance with your WordPress queries, then you can hire WordPress engineers from JustHyre.